Rick & the Ravens: The 1965 World Pacific Demo

 On September 2, 1965 the band entered World Pacific Studios in Los Angeles and recorded six songs that would eventually become Doors songs: "Moonlight Drive", "My Eyes Have Seen You", "Hello, I Love You", "Go Insane" (known simply as "Insane" on the acetate), "End of the Night", and "Summer's Almost Gone".
 The recording session was a relatively quick affair, only lasting three hours in total.
 Singer Morrison was reportedly delighted to hear his voice on a record for the first time.
 The demo was released in its entirety on The Doors: Box Set in 1997.
-The tracks on the box set were mastered from Rick Manzarek's original acetate which was one of only five made.
+The tracks on the box set were mastered from Rick Manczarek's original acetate which was one of only five made.

 Transformation to the Doors

-The 1965 Rick & the Ravens demo features Jim Morrison on vocals, Ray Manzarek on piano and background vocals, John Densmore on drums, Rick Manzarek on guitar, Jim Manzarek on harmonica, and Patricia "Pat" Hansen (née Sullivan, from Patty and the Esquires, the band she had with Chuck Oakes whom she later married) on bass guitar.
+The 1965 Rick & the Ravens demo features Jim Morrison on vocals, Ray Manczarek on piano and background vocals, John Densmore on drums, Rick Manczarek on guitar, Jim Manczarek on harmonica, and Patricia "Pat" Hansen (née Sullivan, from Patty and the Esquires, the band she had with Chuck Oakes whom she later married) on bass guitar.
 The only future Doors member who was not featured on the demo is guitarist Robby Krieger.

-Both Jim and Rick Manzarek were disappointed by the response the demo received after attempting to promote it, and they, along with Sullivan, were additionally not impressed with Morrison's songs.
-Subsequently, Rick and Jim Manzarek quit the band, stating they felt it was "going nowhere fast".
+Both Jim and Rick Manczarek were disappointed by the response the demo received after attempting to promote it, and they, along with Sullivan, were additionally not impressed with Morrison's songs.
+Subsequently, Rick and Jim Manczarek quit the band, stating they felt it was "going nowhere fast".

 At Morrison's suggestion, the band changed its name to the Doors a month after they had recorded the demo.
 Robby Krieger joined on guitar in October 1965, having earlier performed with Densmore in the Psychedelic Rangers.
 The Doors were initially a quintet, but when Manzarek decided to handle the bass duties with the newly introduced Fender Rhodes Piano Bass, Pat Sullivan was dropped from the line-up in December 1965, ultimately ending up with the "classic" Doors line-up of Morrison, Manzarek, Krieger, and Densmore.

 All songs from the Rick & the Ravens demo appear, in re-recorded and sometimes amended form, on later Doors releases.
 "End of the Night" appeared on the Doors' 1967 self-titled debut album, "Moonlight Drive" and "My Eyes Have Seen You" appeared on the band's second album Strange Days, and "Hello, I Love You" and "Summer's Almost Gone" appeared on 1968's Waiting for the Sun, both included as a result of Morrison's struggles with alcoholism and lack of new songs at that time.
 The verse section of "Go Insane" became part of the "Celebration of the Lizard" suite under the title "A Little Game"; a live version of "Celebration of the Lizard" was released on 1970s Absolutely Live, with a rough studio attempt featuring on 2003's Legacy: The Absolute Best.
+Rick Manczarek died in 2021,8 years after Ray in May 2013.